List of discontinued x86 instructions: Instructions specific to Chips and Technologies CPUs

-Instructions specific to ALi/DM&P M6117 MCUs
+Instructions specific to ALi/Nvidia/DM&P M6117 MCUs

-The M6117 series of embedded microcontrollers feature a 386SX-class CPU core with a few M6117-specific additions to the Intel 386 instruction set.
-The ones documented for DM&P M1167D are:
+The M6117 series of embedded microcontrollers feature an Intel 386SX compatible CPU core derived from V.M.
+Technology (VMT) VM386SX+ processor.
+VMT VM386SX+ adds a few processor specific additions to the Intel 386 instruction set.
+The ones documented for DM&P M6117D are:

 Instructions present in specific 80387 clones

-Several 80387-class floating-point coprocessors provided extra instructions in addition to the standard 80387 ones - none of these are supported in later processors:
+Several 80387-class floating-point coprocessors provided extra instructions in addition to the standard 80387 ones − none of these are supported in later processors: